Buenaventura, Valle del Cauca: Ethnic Composition

+There are ten indigenous reservations fully or partly within Buenaventura.
+They belong to Emberá people, specifically to Waunana and Chami sub-tribes.

 Transport

 Port

 The city is one of the major ports on the continent, accounting for nearly 60% of all Colombian sea imports and exports.
 However, due to its strategic position, the city's economy has been hampered by gang-related activity fighting over control of the port, making it among the most impoverished cities in Colombia.

 Rivers

 The city is surrounded by rivers, including: the Dagua; the Anchicayá; the Calima; the Raposo; the Mayorquín; the Cajambre; the Yurumanguí; and part of the right arm of the Naya River and part of the left arm of the River San Juan at its mouth.
 In addition, it has many streams and smaller rivers, such as Agua Clara, San Marcos, Sabaletas, San Cipriano and Escalerete, which supplies the municipal capital through an aqueduct.

 Road

 Well paved and maintained roads, that are designed to be unaffected by landslides, leave the city via Loboguerrero, where it divides to go to Cali, or Buga and then onwards to the cities of Armenia, Medellín and Bogotá.
 This route is known as "La Vía al Mar", as it connects the parts of the country together.